iM3 Complete X-Ray Positioning Kit

 Description

-Take the guess work out of dental radiography with the iM3 Dental X-ray Positioning Kit.
+Take the guess work out of dental radiography with the iM3 Dental X-Ray Positioning Kit.

 Includes: